kmooney/kmooney.github.io/_drafts/2015-06-21-the-wrong-tool-for-the-job-tetris-microservices.markdown

 Well, you're wrong.
 Architectural patterns are tools just as much as a specific brand of database is.

 With that out of the way, let's talk about Tetris.
 In a previous post, I wrote about implementing Tetris on fewer than 100 lines of Ruby.
 That was fun.
 It's a small, self-contained project with few opportunities to break out specific services and APIs.
 With that said, I am going to re-implement Tetris as Go microservices, running on a fleet of Amazon EC2 instances.
 I will package each Tetris service in a Docker container and deploy it to EC2.

 I will also modify my < 100 LOC tetris to create a tetris client, written in Ruby, to access the services.

 ## What Are Microservices?

-First of all, let's get this out of the way: I have only some idea what I'm doing.
 I am essentially a layperson when it comes to *microservices* (having been building sort of big monolithic web and REST-api based systems for the last 10 years) but I will share with you my (possibly incorrect) understanding.
 A microservice architecture, as I understand it, is one where the functions of a larger, more monolithic, application are broken up into completley separate apps, each with an API that can be accessed via the network, or at least across the process boundary.
 As an aside, this isn't an especially new way of structuring applications.